 HIV/AIDS Clinic & Health Team Volunteer

 In 2021, Peace Corps Botswana began active participation in the PEPFAR-funded DREAMS program in 8 districts.
-The Determined, Resilient, Empowered, AIDS-free, Mentored, Safe (DREAMS) Initiative – a public-private partnership between the President’s Emergency Plan for AIDS Relief (PEPFAR), the Bill & Melinda Gates Foundation, and Girl Effect – seeks to achieve an AIDS-free future for adolescent girls and young women (AGYW) aged 10-24 years.
-The program offers a comprehensive package of layered evidence-based interventions focused on four interconnected groups – AGYW, families, sexual partners, and communities – to prevent new HIV infections among women and girls.
+The Determined, Resilient, Empowered, AIDS-free, Mentored, Safe (DREAMS) Initiative—a public-private partnership between the President’s Emergency Plan for AIDS Relief (PEPFAR), the Bill & Melinda Gates Foundation, and Girl Effect—seeks to achieve an AIDS-free future for adolescent girls and young women (AGYW), aged 10-24 years.
+The program offers a comprehensive package of layered evidence-based interventions focused on four interconnected groups—AGYW, families, sexual partners, and communities—to prevent new HIV infections among women and girls.
 DREAMS aligns perfectly with the goals and objectives of Peace Corps Botswana’s Health Project Framework.
-As a Volunteer in Botswana, you will be trained in DREAMS interventions, but you may or may not be placed in one of the DREAMS districts.
+As a Peace Corps Volunteer in Botswana, you will be trained in DREAMS interventions, but you may or may not be placed in one of the DREAMS districts.

-If placed in a clinic/health post, you will most likely work alongside the Health Education Assistant or community health nurse to strengthen outreach work in HIV prevention, treatment adherence and care for People Living with HIV delivered through health talks, home visits, support groups and community campaigns.
-You may also assist the clinic/health post improve HIV service delivery by strengthening systems, such as health commodity logistics and supply chain management, client tracking, monitoring systems and working with the Youth Friendly Services Clinic.
+If placed in a clinic/health post, you will most likely work alongside the Health Education Assistant or community health nurse to strengthen outreach work in HIV prevention, treatment adherence, and care for people living with HIV through health talks, home visits, support groups, and community campaigns.
+You may also support the clinic/health post improve HIV service delivery by strengthening systems, such as health commodity logistics and supply chain management, client tracking, monitoring systems, and working with the Youth Friendly Services Clinic.

-If placed in a DHMT, you will most likely work alongside different units such as Health Education, pharmacy and Monitoring and Evaluation, responsible for ensuring HIV programs and services are implemented in clinics, hospitals and communities within the district.
-You may assist in strengthening data collection, analysis and reporting, implementation of district-wide campaigns, and improving delivery of HIV prevention, care, treatment, and support services.
+If placed in a DHMT, you will most likely work alongside different units such as Health Education, Pharmacy, and Monitoring and Evaluation, which are responsible for ensuring HIV programs and services are implemented in clinics, hospitals, and communities within the district.
+You may support data collection, analysis and reporting, implementation of district-wide campaigns, and delivery of HIV prevention, care, treatment, and support services.
 Volunteers often support pharmacists and laboratory technicians to improve health commodity logistics and supply chain management and may assist the environmental health team in malaria prevention.
 You will also be involved in the larger district HIV response through the District Multi-Sectoral AIDS Committee.

 COVID-19 Volunteer Activities